 New Jersey's esteemed historian John T. Cunningham explores the harsh circumstances and geography of this region during the War of Independence.
 This "geological fortress", Washington and the Continental Army's winter quarters for four years, may well be the place where America survived.

-John Cunningham was also the writer for the recently released film Morristown, Where Ameria Survived, a 30 minute documentary recently released by NJN network.
+John Cunningham was also the writer for the recently released film Morristown, Where America Survived, a 30 minute documentary recently released by NJN network.
 Learn more.

 John T. Cunningham has long been known as "New Jersey's popular historian," a title bestowed on him by the New Jersey Historical Commission.
 He has written over 50 books.
 Cunningham's first book, This is New Jersey, published in 1953 by Rutgers University Press, is still in print and has been revised six times.
 Other long-popular books are New Jersey: America's Main Road; The New Jersey Sampler; NEWARK; and The New Jersey Shore.
 Most recently, he wrote The Uncertain Revolution: Washington and the Continental Army at Morristown, which has earned highly favorable reviews for both its careful research and its pleasant readability.